 Recipients of a fellowship or graduate assistantship must follow federal guidelines.
 More information distinguishing between fellowship recipients and employment relationships can be found on the IRS website or in IRS Publication 970.

-Fellowship payments to nonresident aliens who are in F-1 or J-1 immigration status are subject to 14% federal tax withholding unless they are tax treaty covered.
+Fellowship payments to nonresident aliens who are in F-1 or J-1 immigration status are subject to 14 percent federal tax withholding unless they are tax-treaty covered.
 These fellowship payments are reported on a 1042-S form.

-Fellowship payments are not subject to Social Security or Medicare tax withholding.
+Fellowship payments are not subject to Social Security or Medicare tax withholding (FICA).

 Fellowship payments to U.S. citizens do not have any federal or state income tax withholding.
 If the fellowship recipient determines that their income is taxable, the recipient is required to make quarterly estimated income tax payments to the Internal Revenue Service and to the State of Iowa.
-The forms and instructions to make the payments can be found at the following websites:
+Forms and instructions to make the payments can be found at the following links: